-I can spot a Lush shop from a mile away and no, it’s not a superpower.
-Their bath bombs smell lovely (and strong!) and they look as good as they smell, with all those bright colors and sparkles.
-But the cost adds up, especially when you want to try every scent in the store.
+I can spot a Lush shop from a mile away—it’s like my very own superpower.
+Their bath bombs smell lovely, and they look as good as they smell, with all those bright, happy colors and sparkles.
+But at Lush prices, the cost quickly adds up, especially when you want to try every product and every fragrance in the store.

-It might sound like bath bombs are too complex to make at home, but think again!
-They’re actually super easy, and you get to customize them as much as you want (which is always a plus for me!).
-A simple combination of citric acid, baking soda, cornstarch and oil is all you need to get started making your own copycat Lush bath bombs with the recipes below.
+It might sound like bath bombs would be too complex to make at home, but think again!
+They’re actually super easy, and you get to customize them as much as you want with different colors and scents—always a plus for me!

 1. Bath Fizzies Recipe from Dear Crissy